SPHINGOMYELIN AND RELATED LIPIDS

 In particular in animals, sphingomyelin is a major source of the ceramides (and its subsequent metabolites), via the action of sphingomyelinases (see below), which are required to trigger apoptosis and other metabolic changes.
 It performs this function in most cellular organelles, including the nucleus and even mitochondria, where it is a rather minor component.
 As ceramides do not mix well with glycerophospholipids and cholesterol, this conversion results in the formation of new membrane domains enriched in ceramide that exclude cholesterol and so differ in composition from other sphingolipid rafts.
 This has profound effects on membrane function, especially of the plasma membrane, in that different proteins may be recruited or excluded depending on their relative affinities for cholesterol and ceramides.

-The sphingomyelin cycle may extend to other sphingolipids via the action of sphingomyelinases and other enzymes, such as glycosylhydrolases and glycosyltransferases, in the plasma membrane and operating at the cell surface leading in effect to exchange of head groups groups to produce innumerable new complex sphingolipids.
+The sphingomyelin cycle extends to other sphingolipids via the action of sphingomyelinases and other enzymes, such as glycosylhydrolases and glycosyltransferases, in the plasma membrane and operating at the cell surface leading in effect to exchange of head groups groups to produce innumerable new complex sphingolipids.

 Although there is no known nutritional requirement for sphingolipids such as sphingomyelin, they are a component of any diet containing egg, meat or dairy products.
 Thus, it has been estimated that per capita sphingolipid consumption in the United States, for example, is of the order of 0.3-0.4 g/d.
 As sphingolipids are the main polar lipid constituents of milk, they may be especially important as minor but significant nutrients for infants.
 From animal experiments, there is evidence that feeding sphingolipids inhibits colon carcinogenesis and may alleviate some of the symptoms of inflammatory bowel disease.
 On the other hand, plasma sphingomyelin levels are considered to be an independent risk factor for atherosclerosis.
 Sphingomyelin in the plasma membrane serves as a receptor for certain pore-forming toxins.

 3. Sphingomyelin Catabolism